Jeffreyyao/pitft/README.md

 # pitft
-Scripts for the Raspberry Pi pitft from Adafruit
+Useful tools/scripts for the Raspberry Pi pitft made by Adafruit

 ## Dependencies